alesniewska/Methyl/README.md

 ## Running snakemake pipeline

-In the directory that contains all required Python scripts the configured snakemake.sbatch and Snakefile files run:
+Choose the directory that contains all required Python scripts the configured snakemake.sbatch and Snakefile files run:
 ```
 sbatch snakemake.sbatch
 ```